cppalliance/safe-cpp/proposal/draft.md

 Line 5: `std2::vector<int> vec { 11, 15, 20 };` - List initialization of a memory-safe vector.
 This vector is aware of lifetime parameters, so borrow checking would extend to element types that have lifetimes.
 The vector's constructor doesn't use `std::initializer_list<int>`.
 That type is problematic for two reasons: first, users are given pointers into the argument data, and reading from pointers is unsafe; second, the `std::initializer_list` _doesn't own_ its data, making relocation impossible.
 For these reasons, Safe C++ introduces a `std2::initializer_list<T>`, which can be used in a safe context and supports our ownership object model.

 Line 7: `for(int x : vec)` - Ranged-for on the vector.
 The standard mechanism returns a pair of iterators, which are pointers wrapped in classes.
 C++ iterators are unsafe.
 They come in begin and end pairs, and don't share common lifetime parameters, making borrow checking them impractical.
-The Safe C++ version uses slice iterators, which resemble Rust's `Iterator`.[^rust-iterator] These safe types use lifetime parameters making them robust against iterator invalidation.
+The Safe C++ version uses slice iterators, which resemble Rust's `Iterator`.[@rust-iterator] These safe types use lifetime parameters making them robust against iterator invalidation.

 Line 10: `mut vec.push_back(x);` - Push a value onto the vector.
 What's the `mut` doing there?
 That token establishes a _mutable context_, which permits enables standard conversions from lvalues to mutable borrows and references.
 When [safety] is enabled, _all mutations are explicit_.
 Explicit mutation lends precision when choosing between shared borrows and mutable borrows of an object.
 Rust doesn't feature function overloading, so it will implicitly borrow (mutably or shared) from the member function's object.
 C++ of course has function overloading, so we'll need to be explicit in order to get the overload we want.